 PE and Sports Premium Grant

-The PE and Sports Premium Grant has been instrumental in allowing the school to attain the Sainsbury’s School Games Award for 2017/8. this is in recognition of the good quality sports and physical education at school, the links with the wider community and it on going commitment to good quality sports coaching.
+The PE and Sports Premium Grant has been instrumental in allowing the school to maintain the Sainsbury’s School Games Gold Award for 201/20.
+This is in recognition of the good quality sports and physical education at school, the links with the wider community and it on going commitment to good quality sports coaching.

 |Use of funding||Impact||Cost||Link to key priority|

 |This coaching also provided the opportunity for our staff to work with a specialist sports teachers to learn how to use the selected sports equipment and lead activities.
 During the course of this year this has led to staff leading school wide sessions with pupils and parents during sports festival activities.
 Over the year the school staff received training in the area of Gymnastics and Dance from the Cleveland Sports Partnership and Caroline Grace (Dance).
 Further training and support was planned for the summer term, but due to COVID-19 this did not take place.|

 |Service Level Agreement with the Cleveland Sports Partnership||